 - Coconut milk or other plant-based milk (or dairy milk...I won't judge ya)

-- Signature green color
+- Spirulina powder for green color and protein

-- Banana slices - extra sweetness and texture
+- Banana slices - extra sweetness

 - Coconut flakes - if you want extra crunch